Dana White Calls Bruce Lee the Father of MMA but He Actually Rejected the Style

 Dana White believes Bruce Lee is the father of MMA

-In the many years that have passed, Bruce Lee‘s impact has only further grown as he was an iconic figure during his time that left a lasting influence on the mixed martial arts world.
+Since his death on July 20, 1973, Lee’s impact has only grown as he’s left a lasting influence on the mixed martial arts world.

-He has stayed on that route that included even calling him the “Father of MMA” over the years.
-Lee’s connection to MMA has remained in the last few decades, but he didn’t share that same affinity for it.
+White has stayed on that route, even calling him the “father of MMA” over the years.
+Lee’s connection to MMA does exist, but he didn’t share the same affinity for it as White.

 Bruce Lee didn’t like the style of MMA

-It was all of that led to Lee feeling that martial arts were too stuck on traditional methods were useful in a real fight, according to Bleacher Report.
+All of this led to Lee feeling that the sport of martial arts was too stuck on traditional methods not useful in a real fight, according to Bleacher Report.

 In 1965, Bruce felt that martial arts were too riddled with tradition to be of any use in a real fight.
 Taking a step back, and looking at fighting from a purely scientific point of view, he developed what is now called Jeet Kune Do.